ejrgit/commonknowhow/README.md

 All organisations use text based messaging systems for communication, sharing of information and ideas for the operation.

-Using textual analysis hot topics, problematic process and best practice can be highlighted.

 Findng routine exchanges between people, departments or companies may show where automation can be used.